1. What You Are Worried About

 Q1.
 Does this force all firms to use the same vendor or platform?

 A. No. The pattern is architectural.
-Firms may implement it with internal systems, external vendors, or hybrids, provided the behaviors and guarantees described here are met.
+Firms may implement it with internal systems, external vendors, or hybrids, provided the evaluator-visible behaviors and control properties described here are met.

 Q2.
 Are we prescribing technology, or just outcomes?